Florida Wind Speed · Broward County · HVHZ

 Storm record

-Why Broward is rated this way: the hurricane history.
+Why Broward is rated this way: the hurricane history

-Hurricane Irma (September 2017) tested the FBC product approval system at scale.
 Irma's eye missed Broward to the west, but the outer eyewall delivered sustained 75-85 mph winds with gusts over 100 mph from Hollywood up through Deerfield.
-Insurance loss data from the storm showed a roughly 4-to-1 damage ratio between pre-1994 and post-1994 HVHZ-compliant homes — a real-world validation of the 170 mph design value and the NOA-tested envelope it triggers.

 Code basis

-HVHZ designation: what it means for Broward permits.
+HVHZ designation: what it means for Broward permits

-Florida Building Code Section 1620 defines the High-Velocity Hurricane Zone as Miami-Dade and Broward counties.
-Inside HVHZ, the basic wind speed override is the most visible change, but the bigger compliance burden is product approval: every exterior opening, every roofing assembly, every soffit panel, and every wall cladding component installed in Broward must carry either a Miami-Dade Notice of Acceptance or a Florida Product Approval that explicitly lists HVHZ in its approval scope.
+Inside HVHZ, the wind speed override is the most visible change, but the bigger burden is product approval.
+Every exterior opening, roofing assembly, soffit panel, and wall cladding must carry a Miami-Dade NOA or an HVHZ-scoped Florida Product Approval.

 HVHZ at a glance